-The concept behind this eccentric musical biography of John Lennon seems to be that, since this selfless and beloved pop icon was a passionate believer in the universal brotherhood of man, all manner of men might share the experience of telling his story and singing his song.
+The concept behind this eccentric musical biography of John Lennon seems to be that, since this selfless and beloved pop icon was a passionate believer in the universal brotherhood of man, all manner of men (and women) might share the experience of telling his story and singing his song.
 As righteous as that sounds, the notion doesn’t quite pan out, because membership in the universal brotherhood of man seems not to extend to Paul, George and Ringo.

 Don Scardino, who devised, wrote and helmed the show, has said it was his creative calculation to limit the songs to those from Lennon’s solo catalog, “because I wanted the musical storytelling to be from John’s viewpoint alone.”
 Huh?
 Are we to take this to mean that the viewpoint is distorted and the integrity of the musical storytelling compromised when an artist writes in collaboration with a partner?

 If other factors were in play — permissions and copyright issues, or perhaps issues involving Lennon’s widow, Yoko Ono, who controls the rights to her late husband’s name and music — no indication of it is given — unless you want to read something into the program credit and “special thanks” given to Yoko for her assistance on the project.

 Buy it or not, the theory of focusing on Lennon’s solo efforts results in a score that sounds unfinished in a sad and rather ghoulish way.
 In particular, the songs in act one come across as a cut-and-paste job, lurching from disappointing cover songs (“Money,” “Twist and Shout”) to curiosities like “Mother” (written during primal scream therapy) to unpublished work (“India, India”) that proves to have been no great loss.